arvigeus/AZ-204/Learning Path/Content Delivery Network.md

 #### List CDN profiles and endpoints

-The first thing the method below does is list all the profiles and endpoints in our resource group, and if it finds a match for the profile and endpoint names specified in our constants, makes a note of it for later so we don't try to create duplicates.
+The following method lists all the profiles and endpoints in our resource group.
+If the code finds a match for the profile and endpoint names specified in our constants, it notes it for later so we don't try to create duplicates.

 ```csharp
 private static void ListProfilesAndEndpoints(CdnManagementClient cdn)